 For those of us who have green tomatoes in our gardens (we actually have both green and red tomatoes on our vines right now), it’s time to prepare this traditional Southern recipe.
 Don’t have a garden?
 No problem . . . head to your local farmers’ market!

 If possible, use a heavy cast-iron pan.
 Also remember to select firm green tomatoes, and fry in very hot oil at 360° (F).

-So go grab an ice cold glass of Sweet Tea and sit on a couple of rocking chairs on the front porch while enjoying the company of those you love and nibble on this classic Southern treat — The BEST Fried Green Tomatoes with Garlic, Bacon and Buttermilk Sauce!
+So go grab an ice cold glass of sweet tea and just sit on a couple of rocking chairs on the front porch while enjoying the company of those you love and nibble on this classic Southern treat — The BEST Fried Green Tomatoes with Garlic, Bacon and Buttermilk Sauce!

-Please share the love and pin this vertical image:
+Please share the love and pin this vertical image.
+We thank you!

 - 8 green tomatoes, sliced ½” to ¾” thick.

 - 1’2 cup mayonnaise